ESCO (ESE)

 11. Balance Sheet Assessment

-We were impressed by how significantly ESCO blew past analysts’ revenue expectations this quarter.
+We were impressed by how significantly ESCO blew past analysts’ EBITDA expectations this quarter.
 We were also glad its full-year EPS guidance trumped Wall Street’s estimates.
-On the other hand, its EPS guidance for next quarter missed.
-Zooming out, we think this was a solid print.
-The stock traded up 4.6% to $220 immediately following the results.
+Zooming out, we think this was a good print with some key areas of upside.
+The stock remained flat at $238.37 immediately after reporting.

 13. Is Now The Time To Buy ESCO?

-There are numerous reasons why we think ESCO is one of the best industrials companies out there.
-To begin with, its revenue growth was solid over the last five years, and its growth over the next 12 months is expected to accelerate.
+There are multiple reasons why we think ESCO is an elite industrials company.
+First, the company’s revenue growth was impressive over the last five years, and analysts believe it can continue growing at these levels.
 And while its mediocre ROIC lags the market and is a headwind for its stock price, its backlog growth has been marvelous.
-On top of that, ESCO’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+On top of that, ESCO’s rising cash profitability gives it more optionality.